-Many of the differences between the e300 and e500 processor families exist because they were designed to somewhat different versions of the PowerPC architecture, as follows:
+Many of the differences between the e600 and e500 processor families exist because they were designed to somewhat different versions of the PowerPC architecture, as follows:

-- The e300 family (which are based on the original 603 design) was designed to the original PowerPC architecture definition.
-The functionality of the e300 family cores is described in the following Freescale documents: - The e300 Power ArchitectureTM Core Family Reference Manual, which describes functionality specific to the e300. - The Programming Environments Manual for 32-Bit Implementations of the PowerPCTM architecture (referred to as the PEM), which describes the functionality common to all PowerPC devices. - The e500v1 and e500v2 processors are designed to what was originally the PowerPC Book E architecture and Freescale's embedded implementation standards (EIS).
+- The e600 family was designed to the original PowerPC architecture definition.
+The functionality of the e600 family cores is described in the following Freescale documents: - The e600 Power Architecture[TM] Core Family Reference Manual, which describes functionality specific to the e600. - The Programming Environments Manual for 32-Bit Implementations of the PowerPC[TM] architecture (referred to as the PEM), which describes the functionality common to all PowerPC devices. - The e500v1 and e500v2 processors are designed to what was originally the PowerPC Book E architecture and Freescale's embedded implementation standards (EIS).
 Together, they replaced many of the original architecture's desktop-centered features (most notably, operating system-level features such as the MMU and interrupt models, as well as true little-endian as part of a storage model in which byte ordering is configured on a per-page basis) with features more suited to the embedded environment for which Book E was intended.
-The functionality of the e500 family cores is described in the following Freescale documents: - The e500 Power ArchitectureTM Core Family Reference Manual, which describes functionality specific to the e500 cores. - The EREF: a Programmer's Reference Manual for Freescale Embedded Devices, which describes the functionality common to all Freescale Power ISA embedded devices.
+The functionality of the e500 family cores is described in the following Freescale documents: - The e500 Power Architecture[TM] Core Family Reference Manual, which describes functionality specific to the e500 cores. - The EREF: a Programmer's Reference Manual for Freescale Embedded Devices, which describes the functionality common to all Freescale Power ISA embedded devices.